light5551/docs-opmanual_autolab/book/opmanual_autolab/10_autolab_definition/00_autolab_definition.md

 ### The localization system

-The [localization system](#autolab-localization) is comprised of a set of watchtowers distributed in the city and a central Duckietown device representing the city.
+The [localization system](#autolab-localization) is run on a set of watchtowers distributed in the city and a central Duckietown device representing the city.
 If you have multiple cities in your Autolab, make sure to assign each city a different Duckietown device.
-The information stream from watchtowers and Autobots is processed to extract the poses over time from all Autobots, thereby generating a trajectory.
-The stream of images from watchtowers also finds use in many other projects than the localization system here described.
+To run the localization system, you will have to go through the chapters of the book prior to [](#autolab-localization).
+In essence, the system processes the information stream from watchtowers and Autobots to extract the poses over time from all Autobots, thereby generating a trajectory.
+The ground Apriltags are used as reference for generating the trajectory accurately within the map.
+Please note that the stream of images from watchtowers also finds use in many other projects than the localization system here described.

 ### The Autolab control interface